Quickstart

 - run

-mullgate setup - inspect generated configuration and exposure details
+mullgate setup - inspect generated configuration, region groups, and exposure details

 - start the runtime with

-mullgate statusandmullgate doctor - access routes by hostname or direct bind IP
+mullgate proxy statusandmullgate proxy doctor - access routes by hostname/direct host-and-port in

 Recommended first run